 But for Seton Hall nursing student Cara Underwood, this is a war she is already well acquainted with.

-Underwood, a junior at Seton Hall, began working as a nursing assistant at St. Peter’s University Hospital in New Brunswick back in December – just a mere four months ago, yet long before the call for nursing and medical student volunteers went out or anyone had ever even uttered the phrase COVID-19.
+Underwood, a junior at Seton Hall, began working as a nursing assistant at St. Peter’s University Hospital in New Brunswick back in December – a mere four months ago yet long before anyone had ever even uttered the phrase COVID-19.

-In the months since she started, Underwood has been on the front lines of the pandemic which has been ravaging the New York Metropolitan area since mid-March, placing immense strain on the regional health care system and its employees, including those at St. Peter’s, prompting states to open field hospitals to handle the influx.
+The nursing student has been on the front lines of the pandemic that has been ravaging the New York Metropolitan area since mid-March, placing immense strain on the regional health care system and its employees, including those at St. Peter’s, prompting states to open field hospitals to handle the influx.

-As a nursing assistant prior to the pandemic, Underwood’s floor worked primarily with cardiac patients, with Underwood preforming many of the basic duties to assist the primary nurses.
+As a nursing assistant prior to the pandemic, Underwood’s floor worked primarily with cardiac patients, with Underwood performing many of the basic duties to assist the primary nurses.

 “I would take vital signs every four hours, answer patients if they need anything basic, we would take blood sugars,” she said.
 “Just assisting the nurses in however they needed.”

 But by the end of February, St. Peter’s began to see massive changes in its day-to-day operations.

 Underwood’s floor was converted early on to a COVID-19 patient step-down unit, handling patients who either did not need to go to the intensive care unit but still needed additional medical assistance or were coming out of the ICU and needed to be monitored.